Health and Safety Plan

 - Health Screening

 We will ask all members of the community to self-screen on a daily basis and report results through an on-line application.
-For those who are symptomatic, they should either stay at home or, if already on site, immediately contact the CougarCare Coordinator by phone or email for additional instruction.
+For those who are symptomatic, they should either stay at home or, if already on site, immediately contact the COUGARCARE team by phone or email for additional instruction.

-Spaces have been reserved to quarantine residence students who test positive.
+Spaces have been reserved to isolate resident students who test positive.
 Plans are in place for all contingencies, including how to approach dining, housekeeping, and academic needs that those who have tested positive may have.
 Additional space is available for quarantine.

 - Contact Tracing